emirhansenol/RESTful-Web-Service/README.md

 # RESTful Web Service

-A simple Web Service developed using Flask that will take an address and respond with info of nearby restaurants.

-The web service then takes HTTP requests with address parameters and responds with a list of popular restaurants nearby.
+This web service takes HTTP requests with address parameters and responds with a list of popular restaurants nearby.

 The following two APIs are used to accomplish this task.